-- Driving Question: For Honnouji: Who was Oda Nobunaga truly?
+- Driving Question: For Kyoden: Who was Oda Nobunaga truly?
 Every major player affected by the man has their own take.
-To Fudou and Ranmaru, he was a beloved master and a treasured person; to Hasebe, a scoundrel who abandoned him; to Souza, the one and only Demon King; to Mitsuhide, someone he didn't want abandoning him.
+To Fudou and Ranmaru, he was a beloved master and a treasured person; to Hasebe, a scoundrel who abandoned him; to Souza, the one and only Demon King; to Mitsuhide, someone he didn't want abandoning him, and his destiny.

 - Fanservice: Similarly to the Musicals, but mostly with character interactions and Ascended Fanon.

 - Theres a bit of fanservice for fans of Mikazuki Munechika/Yamanbagiri Kunihiro, Mikazuki Munechika/Tsurumaru Kuninaga and Tsurumaru Kuninaga/Ichigo Hitofuri in the stage plays.

 - The Ghost: